ismail116/ismail116/README.md

 <img src="https://github.com/ismail116/ismail116/blob/main/profile-img.png" align="right" width="25%"/>

-I am a software engineer with a Great knowledge of Amazon Web Service cloud and good knowledge with Microsoft Azure ,I have one year of experience in developing web applications using Node Js, Angular and other technologie such as code deployment, infrastructure engineering and network administration.
-I am proficient in using various tools and frameworks such as GitHup, Git, Bootstrap and jQuery.
+I am a software engineer familiar with Amazon Web Service cloud and solid Administrator Skills.
+I have one year of experience in the IT technical support field and two years of experience of developing web applications using Node, Angular and other technologies, such as code deployment, software development, infrastructure engineering and network administration.
+I am proficient in using various tools and frameworks.
 I am eager to learn new skills and technologies and transition to a cloud development role in a challenging and innovative environment.

+- 🤔 I’m looking for job as cloud engineer or system adminstator .
-- 🔭 I’m currently learning Cloud Computing Technology ( Azure - AWS )
+- 🔭 I’m currently working on Cloud Computing Technology { AWS } .
-- 💻 I were Recently learned  Cross platform mobile
+- 💻 I were Recently learned  MEAN Stack .
 - 🌱 I were learned web design